915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-The list methods make it very easy to use a list as a stack, where the last element added is the first element retrieved (âlast\-in, first\-outâ).
+The list methods make it very easy to use a list as a stack, where the last element added is the first element retrieved (“last\-in, first\-out”).
 To add an item to the top of the stack, use `append()`.
 To retrieve an item from the top of the stack, use `pop()` without an explicit index.
 For example: